rain1598/FukyuBot/README.md

 diexit - exits program

-SFW HashSet - bans the use of the commands:
+SFW Set - bans the use of the commands:

  - insult
  - pandemonika
  - furry
  - cum

+When you say a bad word a bible verse will be printed
 # Commands
 {Prefix}!{Type} {Command}